-Rokkakudo is just a 5-minute taxi ride from Otsuko Station on the JR Joban Line (around 1200 yen one way), or you can walk there in 45 minutes.
-It’s a 30-minute, 590 yen ride from Iwaki Station.
+Rokkakudo is just a 5-minute taxi ride from Otsuko Station on the JR Joban Line (around 1,200 yen one way), or you can walk there in 45 minutes.
+It’s a 30-minute ride from Iwaki Station, costing 590 yen.

 Rokkakudo Hall

-Rokkakudo (六角堂, Rokkakudō, lit. "hexagonal hall"), a distinctive hexagonal building located on the Pacific coast in northern Ibaraki Prefecture, near Iwaki, was originally constructed in 1905 by the celebrated scholar and artist Okakura Tenshin.
-Designed as a peaceful retreat for artistic activities, the building's unique shape reflects Tenshin's creative vision.
-After the devastation of the 2011 tsunami, Rokkakudo was rebuilt in 2012, carefully restored to retain its original charm and architectural style, standing as a testament to both its cultural significance and resilience.
+Rokkakudo (六角堂, Rokkakudō), a striking hexagonal building located along the Pacific coast in northern Ibaraki Prefecture, near Iwaki, was originally built in 1905 by the renowned scholar and artist Okakura Tenshin.
+Designed as a tranquil retreat for artistic pursuits, the building’s unique hexagonal shape embodies Tenshin’s creative vision and desire for harmony with nature.
+The structure faced near destruction during the 2011 tsunami, but it was meticulously rebuilt in 2012.
+The restoration preserved the original architectural style, allowing the building to stand as a symbol of cultural heritage and resilience in the face of natural disaster.

-Known in the West for his groundbreaking work The Book of Tea, Okakura Tenshin played a pivotal role in introducing Japanese tea culture to the world.
-Visitors to Rokkakudo can explore his life and legacy at a small memorial museum nearby.
-This museum is complemented by a visit to his former residence, a beautiful example of traditional Japanese architecture, though the house itself is not open to the public.
-A stone monument next to the residence bears the inscription “Asia is One,” representing Tenshin’s vision of unity among Asian nations.
+Okakura Tenshin is best known in the West for his influential work The Book of Tea, which introduced Japanese tea culture to a global audience.
+At Rokkakudo, visitors can explore a small memorial museum dedicated to his life and legacy, providing insights into his contributions to art and culture.
+Nearby, Tenshin’s former residence, an exquisite example of traditional Japanese architecture, remains a significant cultural site, though the house itself is not open to the public.
+A stone monument next to the residence bears the inscription “Asia is One,” reflecting Tenshin’s vision of unity and cooperation among Asian nations, a message that continues to resonate today.

 Hours and Fees